saturnlighting/literature-review/README.md

 Logistic regression model
 </td>
 <td style="text-align:left;">
-Perception of poor light at night was not significantly associated with people who reported traffic safety or personal security barriers to cycling.
+Perception of poor light at night is not significantly associated with people who reported traffic safety or personal security barriers to cycling.
 </td>